-Diagonal and vertical foundation cracks often appear in a couple of years after a new house is built.
+Diagonal and vertical foundation cracks often appear a couple of years after a new house is built.
 Since the cement often shrinks when getting stable, those cracks are also known as shrinkage cracks.
 When examining the cracks in your foundation, pay attention to their size.
 If your vertical crack is bigger than 1/8 of an inch, it might be an alarm signal.
 Contact your contractor, who will take care of the crack and its repair.

 Horizontal Foundation Cracks

 Unlike the vertical cracks that in most of the time do not cause any serious problems, the horizontal foundation cracks might be a sign of a more serious issue.
 When the water presses your foundation walls from the outside, those cracks might appear.
 Typically, this is not something that happens often, as most of the basements are protected from water pressure.
 However, severe rains or flooding might cause this problem.